Coming up the steep steps to Melamchi Gyang, Kami, our guide, pointed

 we walked through giant pine forests, snowy dark valleys and warm, sunny

 slopes covered in bamboo thicket and butterflies.
-After carrying a

 brand new Primus Titanium multifuel stove in its packaging 4600km across